What is Bowed Tendon Horse and How It Can Affect Your Horse

 Source

-The digital flexor tendon includes both:
+The digital flexor tendon includes:

 It’s more common for bowed tendons to appear on the superficial digital flexor tendon rather than the deep digital flexor tendon.